TrendiStack/avant-fullstack/readme.md

 - Implementing JWT authentication: To solve this, I used the jsonwebtoken library to handle the generation and verification of tokens on the server side and the use of tokens for authenticated requests on the client side.

+- Error handling: Another challenge I faced was handling errors properly.
+This involved understanding how to properly handle errors on both the client and server side.
+I had to ensure that the system would handle errors in a way that was user-friendly and provided meaningful feedback to the user.
+I also had to ensure that the system would not break if an error occurred.
+To overcome this challenge, I made sure to properly test the system and added error handling code in the necessary areas.

 ## Future Improvements

 - Add forgot password functionality